Commonly Available

 The British No. 4 Mk.
 I rifle has a 25.2" barrel, but has a 44.4" OAL.
 It was developed between the World Wars, and individual rifles may be found in somewhat better condition than is usually the case with the earlier No. 1 Mk III rifles.
 In addition to England, Australia, and India, No. 4 Mk I rifles were manufactured during WWII in Canada and in the United States.

 The No. 5 Mk I rifle, with its shorter barrel, is the least suitable of the Lee-Enfields for BRMR competition.
 The barrel is only 20.5" (flash hider included), producing a considerable increase in muzzle flash and in felt recoil.
-Cut-down Lee-Enfield rifles, sometimes called "Tanker" carbines, are available from a number of sources, but were never issued to troops and do not qualify for BAMR matches.
+Cut-down Lee-Enfield rifles, sometimes called "Tanker" carbines, were available from a number of sources, but were never issued to troops and do not qualify for BAMR matches.

 K-31 Swiss